Shai Gilgeous-Alexander: 2024–25: MVP season, scoring title, NBA championship, and Finals MVP

 In Game 1 of the 2025 NBA Finals, Gilgeous-Alexander scored a game-high 38 points in a narrow 111–110 loss to the Indiana Pacers.
-His 38 points mark the third-most points scored in an NBA Finals debut, only behind Allen Iverson (48 points, 2001) and George Mikan (42 points, 1949).
-He followed this up by scoring 34 points in a 123–107 Game 2 victory.
-He became the 12th player to reach 3,000 points combined in the regular season and playoffs.
-His 72 points in the first two games of the NBA Finals are the most ever by a player in their first two Finals games.
-Allen Iverson scored 71 in his first two Finals games in 2001.
-In Game 5 of the NBA Finals, Gilgeous-Alexander had 31 points, 10 assists and four blocks in a 120–109 victory to give the Thunder a 3–2 lead in the series.
-With this performance, he recorded his 12th game of the postseason with at least 30 points and 5 assists, setting a new NBA record for the most such games in a single playoff run.
+His 38 points marked the third-most scored in an NBA Finals debut, behind only Allen Iverson's 48 points in 2001 and George Mikan's 42 points in 1949.
+In Game 2, he followed up with 34 points in a 123–107 victory over the Pacers.
+His first basket of the game made him the 12th player in NBA history to reach 3,000 combined points in the regular season and playoffs.
+His 72 combined points across the first two games set a record for the most by any player in their first two Finals games, surpassing Iverson's previous mark of 71 points from 2001.
+In Game 5, Gilgeous-Alexander recorded 31 points, 10 assists, and four blocks in a 120–109 victory that gave the Thunder a 3–2 series lead.
+With this performance, he recorded his 12th postseason game with at least 30 points and 5 assists, setting a new NBA record for the most such games in a single playoff run.
 He surpassed the previous mark of 11, held jointly by Michael Jordan and LeBron James.
-Gilgeous-Alexander also became one of only four NBA players to ever have 15 or more 30-point games in a single postseason run.
+Gilgeous-Alexander also became one of only four NBA players to have 15 or more 30-point games in a single postseason run.
 The other three players on that list are Michael Jordan (1992), Hakeem Olajuwon (1995), and Kobe Bryant (2009).
-Oklahoma City defeated Indiana 103–91 in Game 7 to win the series 4–3, and Gilgeous-Alexander was named the Finals MVP.
-He became the fourth player in NBA history (after Kareem Abdul-Jabbar, Michael Jordan, and Shaquille O'Neal) to win MVP, Finals MVP, and a scoring title in the same season.
-In addition, he was also the first Canadian to win NBA Finals MVP.
+The Thunder defeated the Pacers 103–91 in Game 7 to win the series 4–3, with Gilgeous-Alexander named NBA Finals MVP, becoming the first Canadian to earn the honor.
+He became the fourth player in NBA history, after Kareem Abdul-Jabbar, Michael Jordan, and Shaquille O'Neal, to achieve the distinction of winning the MVP award, Finals MVP award, and scoring title all in the same season.